 WHAT IS THE IDA CONCENTRATION?

-The Identity, Diversity, and Aesthetics Concentration in African & African American Studies and Comparative Studies in Race & Ethnicity is a program designed to explore the intersections of culture, race, the arts, and social transformation.
-In IDA courses taught by Stanford faculty, and distinguished Artists-In-Residence and Visiting Artists, students learn how the arts, activism, and the academy interact to produce aesthetic and social change.
+The Identity, Diversity, and Aesthetics Concentration in Comparative Studies in Race & Ethnicity and African & African American Studies is a program designed to explore the intersections of culture, race, the arts, and social transformation.
+In IDA courses taught by Stanford faculty and distinguished Artists-In-Residence and Visiting Artists, students learn how the arts, activism, and the academy interact to produce aesthetic and social change.

 IDA CONCENTRATION IN CSRE OR AAAS

-The Identity, Diversity, and Aesthetics concentration is designed to be attainable and flexible within either the AAAS or CSRE major.
-Each quarter IDA offers a range of courses taught by IDA-affiliated faculty or Artists.
-A concentration typically requires 15 units in IDA-approved courses, which may include your Senior Honors Thesis.
-In addition, you will need to take the AAAS core classes or CSRE core classes.
-Please check with AAAS advisors Cheryl Brown or Jessica Anderson or CSRE advisor Jordan Gray for additional major requirements.
+The Identity, Diversity, and Aesthetics concentration is designed to be attainable and flexible within either the CSRE or AAAS major.
+Each quarter IDA offers a range of courses taught by IDA-affiliated faculty or artists.
+A concentration typically requires 25 units in IDA-approved courses, along with 15 minimum units of core classes for CSRE or 20 units of Core classes for AAAS.
+Please check with AAAS advisor Jessica Anderson (email@example.com) or CSRE advisor Jordan Lee Gray (firstname.lastname@example.org) for additional major requirements.

-• CSRE 201B: From Racial Justice to Multiculturalism: Movement-Based Arts Organizing in the Post-Civil Rights Era (Gina Hernandez)
+CSRE 201B: From Racial Justice to Multiculturalism: Movement-based Arts Organizing in the Post Civil Rights Era (Gina Hernandez-Clarke)

-• DANCE 30: Chocolate Heads Movement Band and Performance (Aleta Hayes)
+AFRICAAM 37: Chocolate Heads Movement Band: Creative Methods in Intercultural Dance Technique and Performance (Aleta Hayes)